nicoloceneda/Python-edu/README.md

                                                       peating; Fetching available datasets from the
                                                       tensorflow_datasets library
 │
 ├── Common_Architectures_with_Keras_API.ipynb     <-- Defining the model; Defining the loss functi- │                                                     on; Obtaining the training data; Defining the │                                                     training loop
 │
 ├── Custom_Architectures_with_Keras_API.ipynb     <-- Building a feedforward neural network; Examp-
 │                                                     le of a XOR classification problem │
-└── Custom_Training.ipynb                             <-- Creating a dataset; Iterating through a data-
+└── Custom_Training.ipynb                             <-- Creating a dataset; Iterating through a
                                                       set; Combining two tensors into a joint data- set; Shuffling the dataset, creating batches
                                                       and repeating; Fetching available datasets f-